 Just wow.
 I can’t recommend this enough.
 You will feel on top of the world when you get to the final day after trekking over 70 km over the previous 3 days through sun, rain, wind and snow.
 Climbing the 1500 plus steps to the top of Machu Picchu, arriving just after sunrise, is truly magical.

 I was nervous before we began as I don’t exercise regularly and therefore not that fit at all.
 Although it was definitely a real challenge for me, our guides stopped as much as we needed and it just made me feel the awesome kind of exhausted.
-The one where you can’t believe what you’ve just achieved, but yes, I would like a shower now.
+The one where you can’t believe what you just achieved, but yes, I would like a shower and to sleep now.

 Back to Cusco!

-After 4 days of trekking and camping in the elements you need a day to rest before moving onto your next destination.
+After 4 days of trekking to Machu Picchu and camping in the elements you need a day to rest before moving onto your next destination.
 It is still a holiday after all!

-We decided to book a beautiful luxury boutique hotel in Cusco (full review to come).
+We decided to book a beautiful luxury boutique hotel in Cusco.
 I definitely recommend adding a little luxury at this point in your trip!
 I can still remember the massive cosy bed… it was a dream after camping!
 Much needed before we started the next leg of our trip.

 Having planned our whole itinerary around when was best to go to Machu Picchu (being in the southern hemisphere that means May is going into their winter) we just had to go with the weather elsewhere.
 Let me tell you, Chile gets COLD.
 Like real freaking cold.